mafleming/RayTracerChallenge/README.md

 13-June-2019.
 Added a function to render a scene to a graphics window.
 Use the command "w wrender c" where "w" is a world structure and "c" is a camera.
 Use the "Quit" button to terminate or exit.

+15-June-2019.
+First release of a more complete how-to manual called "Creating a Scene"

+31-October-2019.
+Inclusion of .aplf text files containing individual APL functions using the ]LINK command included as part of the new Dyalog APL 17.1 release.
+The files can be found in the RayTracer directory.